indilib/indi-3rdparty/indi-pentax/README.md

 You may switch capture modes (e.g. switch from Auto to Manual or Manual to Bulb) at any time.

 To switch between PTP and MSC, you will need to unplug the camera from the host and change to the desired USB mode using the on-camera menu.
 You may need to manually disconnect from the driver in the Indi client (e.g. using the "Disconnect" button) if you are in MSC mode.
 Then, plug the camera back into the host and click on "Connect" again.
-A separate device tab will be created for your new USB mode, if it does not already exist.
-Select the new device and cick "Connect" to continue in the new USB mode.
+A separate device pane will be created for your new USB mode, if it does not already exist.
+Switch to the new device pane and cick "Connect" to continue in the new USB mode.

 ## Known Issues